grafana/xk6-client-tracing/README.md

             // The number of distinct values to generate for each attribute (optional, default: 50)
             cardinality: int
         }
+        // Default resource attributes for all resources in the trace (optional)
+        resource: {
+            // Fixed attributs that are added to each resource (optional)
+            attributes: { string : any },
+            // Parameters to configure the creation of random resource attributes (optional)
+            randomAttributes: {
+                // The number of random attributes to generate
+                count: int,
+                // The number of distinct values to generate for each attribute (optional, default: 50)
+                cardinality: int
+            }
+        }
     },
     // Templates for the individual spans
     spans: [